A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

-Additionally, for each of the commonly selected LSST WFD survey transients, we compared the difference between their trigger phases when selected by our YSN selection criteria and the \citetalias{TiDES_2024} criteria.
-Presented in Figure \ref{fig:wfd_common_trigger_diff} is the distribution of the trigger differences.
-As is shown, the majority of transients (${\sim}40000$) have a negative time difference, or in other words were selected by the YSN selection criteria before the \citetalias{TiDES_2024} selection criteria, with some transients selected more than 100 days earlier.
-Meanwhile, approximately $25000$ of the commonly selected transients are selected up to 12 days earlier by the \citetalias{TiDES_2024} selection criteria compared to our YSN criteria.
+Additionally, for each of the commonly selected LSST WFD survey transients, we compared the difference between their selection phases when selected by our YSN selection criteria and the \citetalias{TiDES_2025} criteria.
+Presented in Figure \ref{fig:wfd_common_trigger_diff} is the distribution of the selection phase differences.
+As is shown, the majority of transients (${\sim}35000$) have a negative time difference, or in other words were selected by the YSN selection criteria before the \citetalias{TiDES_2025} selection criteria.
+As can be seen from Table \ref{tab:wfd_ysne_tides_objects_numbers}, the commonly selected WFD transients are on average selected three to five days earlier by our YSN selection criteria.